 In this two-part article, our UX analyst, Siri Shadduck, goes over the results and what the research revealed.
 Missed part one?
 You can find it here.

-As we learned in Part 1 of this article series, consumers read reviews because reviews:
+As we learned in part one of this article series, consumers read reviews because reviews:

 But there’s another side to this formula.
 It’s easy to understand why people read reviews but what’s the motivation behind people that write reviews?
 That question will give us insight into the reviewer/review-reading dynamic to help us understand the changing environment of consumers - and how creation and consumption of reviews fit within that environment.

 Although many people need a nudge to write a review, there are lots of reasons why people write reviews of their own accord, too.

 According to another recent consumer report from Trustpilot, the top three reasons customers write reviews are:

 To help others make a better buying decision

 This ranking held true for both men and women internationally.
 However, when we looked at this question by geography, a different story emerged.
 For U.S. customers, the primary motivation for 67% of consumers is simply sharing an experience, while in Europe, 65% of consumers are hoping to positively impact others' buying decisions.

 Let's take a look at some of the highlights from our interviewees.

 1. The emotional appeal